Here’s What Science Has to Show for a Half-Century of Searching for Homosexuality’s Causes

 “Parental Stress Feminizes and Demasculinizes the Behavior of Males,” read the January 1972 headline.
 In a study with rats, they reported, “The prenatally stressed males showed low levels of male copulatory behavior and high rates of female lordotic responding. … Specifically, it appears that stress causes an increase in the weak adrenal androgen, androstenedione, from the maternal fetal adrenal cortices, or both, and a concurrent decrease in the potent gonadal androgen, testosterone.”

-But research has come a long way between that study and Lady Gaga singing “I was born this way.”
+But research has come a long way since that study.
 There’s lots more information about why a person is attracted to the same gender — and lots more misinformation.
-(A recently leaked Mormon guidebook suggests masturbating can make you gay.
+As one of many examples, a 2017 Mormon Church document suggests masturbating can make you gay.
 It can’t.)

 At least one thing, however, is certain when it comes to what causes homosexuality: it is not an illness, it’s not something that can be intentionally manipulated, and it’s not even that unusual — though talking about it is still heavily stigmatized in many communities.

 The science of homosexuality continues to make rapid advances.
-In just the last month, scientists discovered two gene variants that seem to be more prevalent in gay men.
-One gene is related the the thyroid (gay men are more likely to have an overactive thyroid), and the other is related to the hypothalamus (a part of the brain that’s been found to exhibit physical differences between gay men and straight men).
+In December 2017, scientists discovered two gene variants that seem to be more prevalent in gay men.
+One gene is related to the thyroid (gay men are more likely to have an overactive thyroid), and the other is related to the hypothalamus (a part of the brain that’s been found to exhibit physical differences between gay men and straight men).

 That’s consistent with research going back decades, with early investigations noting certain bodily variations that go all the way back to the womb.
 But we still don’t know exactly what the origin of those variations is.